EthanLife41/FireFrame/README.md

 ## Requirements

-- A Mac for the full feature set (the server is fine on Linux for development).
+- A Mac for the full feature set.
 - Python 3.10+.
 - A tablet or any device with a browser.
-The Fire tablet uses [Fully Kiosk Browser](https://www.fully-kiosk.com/), since Silk and Chrome cannot reliably stay full-screen.
+The Fire tablet uses [Fully Kiosk Browser](https://www.fully-kiosk.com/) in order to keep the tablet fully fullscreen.
 - Optional: [`blueutil`](https://github.com/toy/blueutil) for Bluetooth connect/disconnect, and `pyobjc-framework-EventKit` for fast Apple Calendar reads.

 ## Setup